cityofaustin/ags-service-publisher-gui/README.md

     - `AGS_SERVICE_PUBLISHER_LOG_DIR`: Allows you to override which directory is used for storing log files.
 Defaults to the `logs` directory beneath the executable's directory.
     - `AGS_SERVICE_PUBLISHER_REPORT_DIR`: Allows you to override which directory is used for writing reports.
 Default to the `reports` directory beneath the executable's directory.
+- By default, backups are created when publishing MapServer and GeocodeServer services.
+A `Backups` subdirectory is created in the same directory as the source file(s), and a copy of the services to be published are placed there with a timestamp appended.
+To disable creating backups, uncheck the "Create backups" checkbox on the Publish Services dialog.

 ## Building